sj-omscs/6210-exam-1/Exam.md

 ---

-By using the transmission I/O ring:
+With the transmisison IO ring:

-1. Xenolinux pins the chosen page frames until transmission is complete (i.e., the memory buffer).
+1. Xenolinux will allocate a buffer that contains the data to be transmitted
-2. XenoLinux checks if a descriptor is available in the xmit ring buffer it shares with Xen
+1. Xenolinux forms a descriptor containing the address of the buffer
-3. XenoLinux populates the descriptor (i.e., origin+dest address, pointer to memory buffer/pinned page) onto the transmit I/O ring
+1. Xenolinux pins the pages containing the buffer so that Xen can access them during transmission
-4. Xen uses this descriptor with the pegged page to DMA with NIC
+1. Xenolinux issues a hypercall to queue the request
-5. Xen enqueues the response in the descriptor;
+1. Xen transmits the data by directly accessing the buffer
-6. XenoLinux polls the xmit ring for a response from Xen, unpins the page after receiving the result
+1. Xenolinux poll the ring for a response from Xen
-7. The result of the transmission is available;
+1. When Xen responds, Xenolinux can unpin the page

 ## 2.b (Paravirtualization) (4 points)